 I like the picture that this verse paints.
 It reminds me of a scenario that is all too common today.
-Someone, or small group, is being held hostage by others who are using them to gain an advantage for themselves.
-And their outlook is bleak and conditions are poor.
-But, in the nick of time, a rescue mission is launched that frees the captives and causes harm to the bad guys.
-It makes the headlines and we cheer the heroic rescuers and rejoice with the rescued hostages.
+Someone is being held as a hostage.
+And their outlook is bleak, and conditions are poor.
+But, in the nick of time, a rescue mission is launched.
+A mission that frees the captives and causes harm to the bad guys.
+It makes the headlines, and we cheer the heroic rescuers and rejoice with the rescued hostages.

 But God launched a divine rescue mission in the person of Jesus, his own Son.
-The rescue attempt appeared to end in failure with the hero dying a criminal’s death.
-But in his death he defeated the one who had held us captive, setting us free to live the life we were made for.
+The rescue attempt appeared to end in failure, with the hero dying a criminal’s death.
+But appearances were deceiving.
+In his death, he defeated the one who had held us captive.
+And he set us free to live the life we were made for.

 It is true that many of the hostages choose to remain behind in their captivity.
-But the rest were brought into the Kingdom of Christ and have experienced redemption, the forgiveness of sins.
+But the rest are brought into the Kingdom of Christ and experience redemption, the forgiveness of sins.
 Jesus is the greatest of heroes, giving his life to free me from the shackles of my captivity, and to bring me into a life of freedom in Christ.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.